 On any given day, KVC Kansas provides out-of-home care for thousands of youth.
 Relatives, non-related kin like teachers and neighbors, and foster families are all critical to providing temporary care for these children and teens.

 - Get Involved

 Your Help Matters

 There are many large and small ways you can still lend a hand.
 Regardless of your size of gift, know that each caring touch makes a big difference in the lives of others.

 KVC Kansas is a private, nonprofit organization that serves over 15,000 children and adults each year.
 Our team of professionals provides family strengthening and preventative services, parent training, foster care case management, family reunification services, foster family recruitment and support, adoption, aftercare, outpatient therapy and more.

 We envision a world in which every person is safe and connected to a strong family and a healthy community.

 In 1970, a group of caring women from the Junior League of Johnson and Wyandotte Counties started the “Wyandotte House” because they saw children in need.
 Wyandotte House eventually grew, with Logan House added in 1974 and Kiely House in 1976, and became Kaw Valley Center.

 The Kansas Department of Social and Rehabilitation Services (SRS), initiated the privatization of the state’s child welfare services in 1996 and selected KVC as one of its initial lead contractors.
 KVC remains a primary contractor and a significant partner with the Kansas Department for Children and Families (formerly SRS and now DCF) and continually raises the bar in its provision of child welfare services, with broad experience in both urban and rural communities.
-KVC Staff provide case management services geared towards the achievement of safe and timely permanency for children and families.
-Aftercare is provided for a full year to ensure safety and stability.
+KVC staff provide case management services geared towards the achievement of safe and timely permanency for children and families.
+Aftercare is provided for up to one full year to ensure safety and stability.